 - Home

-All paths are clear and open.
+All the paths and boardwalk are now open.

 Dogs: Just a gentle reminder to please keep dogs on a lead or walking to heel and to also pick up after them.
 Recently the children’s forest school areas have had a lot of dog mess left.
 There are numerous bins around the site, car parks, lay-bys and Lochfield Cottage, with the longest stretch without a bin around the grassland, but it isn’t that far.
 Thank you for your help with this.